What causes microcephaly? 3 possible conditions

 - difficulty with coordination and balance

 Your doctor can diagnose this condition by tracking your baby’s growth and development.
-When your baby is born, his or her head circumference will be measured.
-Your doctor will place a measuring tape around your baby’s head and will record its size.
-If your doctor notes abnormalities, he or she may make a diagnosis.
+When you give birth to your baby, your doctor will measure their head circumference.
+They’ll place a measuring tape around your baby’s head and record its size.
+If your doctor notes abnormalities, they may diagnose your child with microcephaly.

-Your baby’s head will continue to be measured at routine well-baby exams during the first two years of life.
-Your doctor will also keep records of your baby’s growth.
-These records will be used to track your baby’s growth and development, which will help to detect any abnormalities.
+Your child’s doctor will continue to measure your child’s head at routine well-baby exams during the first two years of life.
+They’ll also keep records of your child’s growth and development.
+This will help your child’s doctor detect any abnormalities.

-Children with delayed motor function may benefit from occupational therapy.
-Children with delayed language development may benefit from speech therapy.
+If your child has delayed motor function, they may benefit from occupational therapy.
+If they have delayed language development, speech therapy may help.
 These therapies will help build and strengthen your child’s natural abilities.
-If your child develops certain complications, such as seizures or hyperactivity, your physician may also prescribe medication to treat them.
+If your child develops certain complications, such as seizures or hyperactivity, their doctor may also prescribe medication to treat them.

-If the cause is genetic, you may not be able to prevent it.
-Parents who have a child with the condition may want to seek genetic counseling before having another child.
+It’s not always possible to prevent microcephaly, especially when the cause is genetic.
+If you have a child with the condition, you may want to seek genetic counseling before having another child.